Learning opportunities and student support

 University of Surrey Students' Union

 The University and the Students' Union work together to ensure an excellent student experience.
 The Union provides a range of services for students, including social and pastoral, advice on appeals and complaints and offers training and volunteering projects.
 The Union also oversees the course rep system, providing training and support for student reps.
-Course reps meet as a group in the Academic Rep Assembly to which the Vice-Chancellor and Deputy Vice-Chancellor are invited to discuss key concerns raised by students.
+Course reps meet as a group in the Academic Rep Assembly to which the Vice-Chancellor and Vice-Chancellor Education are invited to discuss key concerns raised by students.